-City of Broken Arrow

 Request for Action

-File #: 16-950, Version: 1
+File #: 17-2204, Version: 1

-Broken Arrow City Council Meeting of: 08-16-16
+Broken Arrow City Council Meeting of: 5-16-2017

-To: From: Title: Mayor and City Council Office of the City Attorney
+Mayor and City Council Office of the City Attorney

-Consideration,

-discussion, and possible adoption of Ordinance No. 3439.
-Ordinance Ordinance 3410. which amending No. established temporarily an alternative process for the review and issuance of building permits for buildings or designed for structures residential uses and proposed location downtown Broken for Arrow, in an area more specifically described the one-half square mile south of Kenosha Street, north of Houston Street, east of Elm Street. provided Place and west of First an appeal process. effective and severability; said amendment repeal dates, and extend the effective date of Ordinance No. 3410 to allow additional approval and implementation of for the proposed downtown overlay district; and declaring an emergency
+Consideration, discussion, and possible adoption of Ordinance 3484, an Ordinance amending Ordinance 3410 which temporarily established an alternative process for the review and issuance of building permits for buildings or structures designed for residential uses and proposed for location in downtown Broken Arrow, in an area more specifically described as the one-half square mile south of Kenosha Street, north of Houston Street, east of Elm Place and west of First Street, provided for an appeal process, effective and repeal dates, and severability; amending Ordinance 3439 which extended the effective date of Ordinance No. 3410 to August 16, 2017; said amendment will extend the effective date of Ordinance No. 3410 to December 31, 2017 to allow additional time for approval and implementation of the proposed downtown overlay district; said amendment to; and declaring an emergency

 Background:

 Downtown Broken Arrow has reinvented itself several times with the adoption of the 2005 Downtown Master Plan, establishment of the Rose District, and ongoing beautification and infrastructure projects.
 Establishing an Arts and Entertainment District in the downtown area, has resulted in the attraction of new mixed use developments, including restaurants, retail stores, residential lots and offices along Main Street and within the Rose District.
 The current downtown maintains a core of museums, a farmers market, churches, city offices, long established banks, restaurants, clothing retail, furniture specialty stores, manufacturing, aviation simulation and many other businesses.
 Over 100 businesses, churches and services are located in the corridor around downtown and within the Rose District.

 Additionally, the downtown area includes more than twelve (12) different residentially platted subdivisions that were recorded in the early part of the Twentieth Century.
 Residential structures within these subdivisions are in varying conditions.
 Staff believes that residential development and growth in the Rose District should be managed in order to provide lasting benefits to the land area within the immediate vicinity of downtown, and to the community as a whole.
 As the Council is aware, City Staff is actively studying the feasibility of maintaining and improving existing infrastructure and establishing new infrastructure within the Rose District.
 Orderly growth of residential development should be in tandem with these improvements.

 The City Manager, with the assent of the City Council, formed a Coordinating Committee to make recommendations for updates to the overlay zoning district in downtown, and to recommend residential development standards for the Rose District, including limitation of uses, and design and location standards.
 The Coordinating Committee sought proposals for updated residential development standards.
+Requests for

+File #: 17-2204, Version: 1

-Requests for Proposals were disseminated and a firm has been selected.
-Staff is in the process of negotiating a contract with File #: 16-950, Version: 1 the successful applicant.
+Proposals were disseminated and a firm has been selected.
+Staff is in the process of negotiating a contract with the successful applicant.